 Try to prevent your ring’s battery from reaching 0%.
 We suggest enabling low battery level notifications to avoid this.
 Check out this article for guidance on how to enable these notifications.

 If you plan on taking a break from wearing your ring, we recommend placing your ring in Power Saving Mode before storing it.
-Please reference this article for step-by-step instructions on how to do so.

 Tips for Battery Conservation

 If you’re looking to get the most out of each charge, we suggest enabling Airplane Mode, which can help to conserve battery.
 Check out this article for instructions on how to enable Airplane Mode.

 Use Proper Power Source